-Exports Export Produce High density Polyethylene (HDPE); Low density Polyethylene (LDPE); Linear low-density Polyethylene (LLDPE); Polypropylene (PP); and Polystyrene (PS); Production GCM's projected shipments to the Philippines for 2021 would b xxx in 2022 oe xxx, and Philippine Market/Plant Capacity Based on projections, domestic demand in 2019 to 2020 will relevel.
-Accordingly, production must be able to meet this dome The introduction of safeguard measures may result in an insure of the product to the meet the demands of the domestic market that domestic suppliers would be unable to meet the domestic in pre and post COVID 19 pandemic. estic demand.
-Ifficient supply It.
-It is possible Other As shown in the date information above, there has been no s on the importation of the subjected products from Thailand, existence of any unforeseen circumstances which would attribuincrease in importation of the subjected product. including the JG Summit experienced a long production shutdown last yea have caused the supply uncertainty.
-They also note that the refor the applicant's plants were delayed numerous times.
-With low crude oil prices, local producers should have a advantage over the next few years.
-They note that some care exported instead of being sold in the domestic market.
+Exports Export Produce High density Polyenthylene (HDPE); Low density Polyenthylene (LDPE); Linear low density Polyenthylene (LLDPE); Polypropylene (PP); and Polystyrene (PS); Production GCM's projected shipments to the Philippines for 2021 would xxx in 2022 be xxx, and Philippine Market/Plant Capacity Based on projections, domestic demand in 2019 to 2020 will relevel.
+Accordingly, production must be able to meet this dom The introduction of safeguard measures may result in an instruction of the product to the meet the demands of the domestic market that domestic suppliers would be unable to meet the domestic in pre and post COVID 19 pandemic. nestic demand. ufficient supply et.
+It is possible

+Other As shown in the date information above, there has been no sharp increase on the importation of the subjected products from Thailand, including the existence of any unforeseen circumstances which would attribute to a sharp increase in importation of the subjected product.
+JG Summit experienced a long production shutdown last year which could have caused the supply uncertainty.
+They also note that the restarting plans for the applicants plants were delayed numerous times.
+With low crude oil prices, local producers should have a competitive advantage over the next few years.
+They note that some cargo are being exported instead of being sold in the domestic market.
 As a result, customers import instead of buying from domestic sellers to ensure their business supply.